NorthNick/Transducers.Net/README.md

 which takes a slightly different approach, and has the advantage of some documentation.
 For more on transducers in general see the [Clojure documentation](http://clojure.org/transducers), or [Rich Hickey's video](https://www.youtube.com/watch?v=6mTbuzafcII) explaining them.

+The main library is written in C#5 and should work in VS2013 and above.
+The Tests use the new C# "using static" statement, so only work with VS2015 and above.